 Evaluation of music in Zambia: conclusion

 Evaluation of music in Zambia: conclusion.
-In this article we’ll look at the major trends in the evaluation of music and dance in Chibale in the last 40 years.
+This article examines the major trends in the evaluation of music and dance in Chibale over the last 40 years.

 Music and dance preferences

-We see major changes in the preferences for music and dance items and performers between the 1980s and the 2000s.
-There is the shift in dominance from spirit possession music and dance to christian music and dance.
-The preference for other local music and dance items and performers increased.
-And, the area-wide preference for a small number of spirit possessed mediums disappeared.
+We observe significant changes in preferences for music, dance, and its performers between the 1980s and the 2000s.
+There has been a shift in dominance from spirit possession music and dance to christian music and dance.
+Preferences for other local music and dance items and performers have increased.
+Furthermore, the area-wide preference for a small number of spirit-possessed mediums has disappeared.

-The processes parallel to this were the decline of spirit possession and the increase of the percentage of christians.
-The coming up of a local economy and the improvement of the financial position for many.
-And, the rekindling of girl’s initiation, and the increased interest in the position of women and in cultural heritage/identity.
+Processes parallel to these changes were the decline of spirit possession and the increase in the percentage of christians, the emergence of a local economy and the improvement of the financial position for many, the rekindling of girls’ initiation, and the increased interest in the position of women and in cultural heritage/identity.

 Types of judgements about music and dance